andreo141/grass-referral-blog/README.md

 # Get Started with GRASS

 This blog post introduces the **GRASS** platform, a blockchain-based ecosystem where you can earn **Grass Tokens** through simple participation.
+To run a Google Ads campaign and gather referrals, I created a landing page that redirects users to the referral page.

 It covers:
 - What **GRASS** is and how you can earn tokens